 When you’re responsible for monitoring critical server equipment, issues can't wait for your attention.
-You need a system that can notify you immediately so that you can take fast, corrective action.
+And these issues go beyond ensuring the health of the data itself.
+You need a system that can notify you immediately about high room temperatures, power outages, water damage and other issues so that you can take fast, corrective action.

 Data center monitoring systems alert you to issues threatening your IT or server equipment.
 Whether you have a small server room or a large data center, these systems can help minimize downtime and improve the efficiency of your operation.
 They notify personnel as soon as a change in environmental conditions occurs, including: